-Congo-Kinshasa: UNICEF Deputy Executive Director Ted Chaiban Concludes Visit to Eastern DR Congo, Emphasizes Humanitarian Situation Now at a Tipping Point, the Urgent need for Peace and a Central Role of the New Government
+Congo-Kinshasa: Unicef Deputy Executive Director Ted Chaiban Concludes Visit to Eastern DR Congo, Emphasizes Humanitarian Situation Now At a Tipping Point, the Urgent Need for Peace and a Central Role of the New Government

-UNICEF Deputy Executive Director for Humanitarian Action and Supply Operations, Ted Chaiban, concluded a five-day visit to the eastern Democratic Republic of the Congo (DRC) where he met with authorities and witnessed firsthand the devastating impact of escalating conflict on vulnerable populations, particularly women and children.
+Goma — UNICEF Deputy Executive Director for Humanitarian Action and Supply Operations, Ted Chaiban, concluded a five-day visit to eastern Democratic Republic of the Congo (DRC) where he met with authorities and witnessed firsthand the devastating impact of escalating conflict on vulnerable populations, particularly women and children.

 Chaiban also met with displaced families in Minova where access is increasingly constrained, where the recent influx of over 250,000 people fleeing conflicts has added immense pressure on already vulnerable host communities.